sugamkarki/sugamkarki-docusaurus/docs/skills/Programming.md

 sidebar_position: 1
 ---

-**Contains the list of all programming languages and frameworks that I am proficient with**
+**Contains the list of all programming languages and frameworks that I am proficient with (give or take)**

 ### Programming Languages